dddrrreee/cs340lx-25aut/labs/12-camera/README.md

 If you have time and want the image to look better, I listed some registers that are worth trying to tune.
 It took me several nights to balance colors, but it was fun!

 Pass `2-camera-setup.c` before starting the next part.
+You should see the time spent in a frame.

 ----------------------------------------------------------------------
 ### Part 3: Caputure image and show on HDMI display